pymor/pymor/docs/source/tutorial_optimization.rst

 Note that in our case, we then have :math:`\mathcal{L}(u_{\mu}, \mu, p_{\mu}) = J(u, \mu)` because the residual term :math:`r_\mu^{\text{pr}}(u_{\mu}, p_{\mu})` vanishes.
-By using the dual problem, we can then derive the gradient of the objective functional by
+By using the solution of the dual problem, we can then derive the gradient of the objective functional by

 .. math::